veracity/veracity-documentation/common/markdown/veracity-api/veracity-api.md

         : new Tuple<string, ShareAccessResponse>(responseContent, null);
 }
 ```
-Important here is that adiitionally to defined Url we need to send Json content with resource id that we want to share, user id that we want to share resource with and share template id saying what access type user will have to your resource.
+Important here is that adiitionally to defined Url we need to send Json content with resource id that we want to share, user id that we want to share resource with and share template id saying what access type the user will have to your resource.
 Share template id you can obtain executing RequestStorageKeyTemplates method and choosing one that fits best.
-As a result from method we get Tuple containing string message and Object Model deserialized from Json response.
+As a result from the method we get Tuple containing string message and Object Model deserialized from Json response.
 String message is empty if operation is successful.
 If operation failed, there is error message.
 As result we get access sharing id.
 ```csharp